A Flagship GNSS Rover Gets a Major Upgrade

 The first generation of Trimble’s flagship GNSS rover, the first R10, was announced six years ago at the Intergeo 2012 Conference and Exhibition.
 While updated incrementally over the years, the R10 Model 2, or R10-2, is a major upgrade.
 It may look the same, but that familiar form factor belies the changes within.
 For one thing, it has a completely new ASIC (application-specific integrated circuit, the heart of a GNSS board) under the hood.
 There are power consumption enhancements, more channels, tracking and processing of more signals, more support for mobile systems, increased internal memory, and more spoofing and interference hardening.

 New models and updates are an imperative for manufacturers of the high-precision surveying instruments and rovers we use daily.
-Upgrades, updates, and new models are the currency of such instrument manufacturers and may seem significant only if they were to occur on an irregular basis.
+Upgrades, updates, and new models are the currency of such instrument manufacturers and may seem significant only if they did not occur on a regular basis.
 The significance of this new model may reside deeper in the details, but I must note that the impetus for this post on this new model came from the questions we received from our readers as soon as the press release hit the web—questions that went beyond those answered in the press release.

 You can see the spec sheet online, but here is a thumbnail of the new features on the R10-2: